vpathuis/multiple-minecraft-bedrock-docker/README.md

-# Multiple minecraft bedrock docker
+# Multiple Minecraft Bedrock server using docker-compose
 Run multiple Minecraft Bedrock servers using Docker

 This is an addon to the Docker implementation by itzg enabling multiple Minecraft Bedrock servers, all on the default port (19132).